-I get a lot of calls and emails asking about emergency stops.
-This is one of those deceptively simple concepts that has managed to get very complicated over time.
+The Emergency Stop function is one of those deceptively simple concepts that have managed to get very complicated over time.
 Not every machine needs or can benefit from an emergency stop.
-In some cases, it may lead to an unreasonable expectation of safety from the user, which can lead to injury if they don’t understand the hazards involved.
-Some product-specific standards mandate the requirement for emergency stop, such as CSA Z434-03, where robot controllers are required to provide emergency stop functionality and work cells integrating robots are also required to have emergency stop capability.
+In some cases, it may lead to an unreasonable expectation of safety from the user.
+Some product-specific standards mandate the requirement for an emergency stop, such as CSA Z434-14 , where robot controllers are required to provide emergency stop functionality, and work cells integrating robots are also required to have emergency stop capability.

 Defining Emergency Stop